Techtonica/curriculum/css/BEM-style.md

 > Note: You must have prior knowledge of CSS and HTML to understand what BEM is and how to make use of it.

-**1.Understanding what BEM is?:**
+**1.What is BEM?:**

 BEM is a naming methodology/principle which stand for "Block", "Element", "Modifier" to describe and differentiate, the different components of your webpage in a way that is easy to understand,maintain and scale as and when required.

-In BEM methodology the important point to note is that each and every HTML element will be accessed using a class only, we don't use ID's or tags to style them, to keep specificity uniform across the entire project i.e. (0,1,0) : (ID's, Classes, Tags).
+In BEM methodology the important point to note is that each and every HTML element will be accessed using a class only, we don't use ID's or tags to style them.

+This is to keep the specificity of all elements uniform across the entire project, which will have the value of (0,1,0) referencing to (ID's, Classes, Tags).

 - The **'Block'** are the standalone components in a webpage that are meaningful on its own.